jimshalo10/human-trafficing/README.md

 curl  "https://x4hvcqcf5h.execute-api.us-east-1.amazonaws.com/latest/humantraffic"

-open a new tab in the browser paste the url, inside url.
+Open a new tab in the browser paste the url, inside quotes.

 https://x4hvcqcf5h.execute-api.us-east-1.amazonaws.com/latest/humantraffic

-the initial output with one entry is [{"name":"Fernando","humantrafficid":"258"}]
+The initial output with one entry is [{"name":"Fernando","humantrafficid":"258"}]